The Department of Finance has the following Student Organizations:

 Financial Planning Association Student Chapter

 The Financial Planning Association (FPA) Student Chapter is a student-run organization dedicated to providing professional development and networking opportunities to students interested in entering the financial planning profession, whether through comprehensive financial planning or private wealth management.
-Our students gain perspective from many different types of visiting financial planners to further their understanding of the profession, shaping the type of planners they will become.
-The organization is involved with Junior Achievement, which involves community service participation in local schools teaching young students the basics of financial literacy.
+The group hosts numerous guest speakers throughout the school year, enabling students to further their understanding of the profession, shaping the type of planners they will become.
+The organization also provides service to the local community, with members working with organizations such as Junior Achievement, the Virginia Council on Economic Education and local schools to teach children and teenagers basic financial life skills.

 Faculty Advisors: Derek Klock